 Is it ever really too early to start training for the marathon?
 The On Cloudflow doesn't give a crap how cold it is outside.
 Its Helion superfoam cushioning joins forces with a curved heel — and overall physics-oriented design — to aid acceleration and keep your knees and ankles supported through the elements.

-Percussive massagers look like robot guns from the future, but they're actually intuitive devices that roll out your muscles to decrease soreness (imagine a foam roller on Red Bull), helping you recover faster and increasing your range of motion — all crucial to a running regimen.
+The aftercare Percussive massagers look like robot guns from the future, but they're actually intuitive devices that roll out your muscles to decrease soreness (imagine a foam roller on Red Bull), helping you recover faster and increasing your range of motion — all crucial to a running regimen.
 The Hypervolt Plus has sensory technology to accurately address muscle tension post-run, and it promotes circulation.
 Plus, Noami Osaka uses it.
 A worthy investment?
 We think so.
+The headphones

 You won't be able to get your mind off the cold without a fire running playlist and light, high-quality headphones to enjoy it on.
 These won't slip off, they work for nine hours without needing to be charged, and are sweat (and rain/snow) resistant.